-Meets the first saturday of the month March through June.
+Meets the third Tuesday of the month April through August.

 For ages 10-18

 Play Risk Europe, Avalon Hill's Axis and Allies, Renegade's Raiders of the Lost Sea and other strategy board games.
 Design, build and paint trenches and scenery.
-Movies and snacks provided.
+Snacks provided.

 Historical Miniature Gaming Days